mpalmerlee/console-ten/README.md

 Console-TEN is a simple console Timestamp Extension for Node.js

-It prepends a timestamp and log type for console.log type functions (error, warn, info, log) Tt also allows disabling some logging by setting a log level
+It prepends a timestamp and log type for console.log type functions (error, warn, info, log).
+It also allows disabling some logging by setting a log level.

 Install
 -------